What Does Causation Mean?

 How Do We Prove Causation in Medical Negligence Claims?

-The second stage of making a Medical Negligence Causation claim would be to show how the doctor or hospitals unreasonable approach to the patient’s health condition led to an injury, deterioration of an existing injury or condition, or failure to recover from their existing condition.
+The second stage of making a medical negligence claim would be to show how the doctor or hospitals unreasonable approach to the patient’s health condition led to an injury, deterioration of an existing injury or condition, or failure to recover from their existing condition.

-Causation in Medical Negligence claims can often fall into a grey area.
+Unfortunately, causation in medical negligence claims can be difficult and can often fall into a grey area.

 If we can’t show that your injuries were a direct result of a doctor or hospitals unreasonable behaviour, we wouldn’t be able to proceed with the claim.